 When a visitor arrives at a website, they tend to expect certain things out of the experience.
-They know that there will be a familiar navigation structure, and that the design should not just look good, but also function well and be responsive to different types of devices and screen sizes.
+They know that there will be a familiar navigation structure and that the design should not just look good, but also function well and be responsive to different types of devices and screen sizes.

 The expectations the visitor has can even play an emotional role.
-For example, the visitor expects to get certain information or see a particular design, and if she gets that, will walk away feeling good about the website.
+For example, the visitor expects to get certain information or see a particular design, and if she gets that, she will walk away feeling good about the website.
 Consistency in that design can play a key role in the user’s overall experience.

 As mentioned above, consistency is extremely important.
-The design, colors and features of your site should function the same from page to page, and across shopping features, community functions and even on your blog.
+The design, colors, and features of your site should function the same from page to page, and across shopping features, community functions and even on your blog.
 For example, if you find a site and the landing page has a blue background but the next page on the same site has a green background, you would question whether or not you left the site.
 Alas, my friend, it’s just inconsistency.

 One popular site that is extremely consistent is Amazon.com.
 There’s a reason why Amazon is a giant when it comes to online retailers.

 First, the overall look of the site is the same throughout.
 The colors are similar.
 The top navigation remains in place, from drop-down department listings to the ability to grab daily deals or check your account and shopping cart.

 This consistency allows users to quickly find the features they want, making the experience fast and seamless.

 You can defy user expectations by creating a landing page that’s a bit different than the other pages or occasionally throwing in a special feature.
 However, it’s best not to stray too far out of the norm, or you’ll risk losing readers.

 A really great design will define the company by explaining what the company does or what the overall goal is.
 A user should not come to a website and try to guess what the company does or is trying to sell.
 This means the focus is likely very narrow.
 While the definition will vary greatly depending upon the purpose of your site, knowing the purpose is a great place to start.